platsch/OctoPrint-Autocalibration/README.md

 ## Requirements and Pitfalls

 * The Firmware must be Repetier based with active EEPROM-option.
-* If the printer has more multiple extruders with offset configured in the firmware, the homeposition is usually not directly at the endstop.
+* If the printer has multiple extruders with offset configured in the firmware, the home-position is usually not directly at the endstop.
 You must set all extruder offsets to 0 before running the calibration.
 This might be improved in coming versions.

 ## Setup